mendhak/eleventy-satisfactory/README.md

 **TODO/Investigate**

 - Can the cssmin shortcode adjust the inline url() paths?
+That could allow putting the font lines into its own CSS file.
-- Can the Github CSS be included just once, instead of once per card
+- Can the Github CSS be included just once, instead of once per card?
+This could be done using WebC, have to wrap my head around it.
 - Should the gallery behave the same for gallery + markdown and gallery + shortcode?
-- In galleries should caption be below the images or only appear in the lightbox?
 - There isn't an easy way to give users the ability to [toggle light and dark mode](https://github.com/mendhak/eleventy-satisfactory/issues/2)
-- I need some buttons, should I just use the button HTML

 **References**